 Water4Future Hackathon: Solutions That Flow Naturally

-One hundred and forty high school students from three continents participated in the Water4Future Hackathon on March 18, 19, and 21.
-Organized by the UNESCO Icireward International Center and the University of Montpellier, this fifth edition focused on the theme “Water, Crises, and Resilience.”
-The Samuel Beckett International French High School in Ireland took first place, while the Madelaine Daniélou School Group in Côte d’Ivoire and the Jules Guesde High School in Montpellier were the standout favorites of this 2024 edition.
+One hundred forty high school students from three continents participated in the Water4Future Hackathon on March 18, 19, and 21.
+Organized by the UNESCO Icireward International Center and the University of Montpellier, this fifth edition had the theme “Water, Crises, and Resilience.”
+The Samuel Beckett International French High School in Ireland took first place, while the Madelaine Daniélou School Group in Côte d’Ivoire and the Jules Guesde High School in Montpellier were the standout favorites of the 2024 edition.

 48 hours flat

-There were 140 participants at the starting line, ready to take on the challenge from their locations across Europe (Montpellier, Castelnau-le-Lez, Perpignan, Marseille, Réunion Island, Germany, Ireland), Africa (Morocco, Senegal, Ivory Coast), North America (United States), and South America (Bolivia).
+There were 140 participants at the starting line, ready to take on the challenge from their locations in Europe (Montpellier, Castelnau-le-Lez, Perpignan, Marseille, Réunion Island, Germany, Ireland), Africa (Morocco, Senegal, Ivory Coast), North America (United States), and South America (Bolivia).
 Their mission?
-To devise, in just 48 hours, sustainable technical, regulatory, and/or social solutions to water-related issues at the local and international levels.
-Difficulties accessing drinking water, early droughts, water restrictions, extreme high water, floods… The issue of water is now critical on every continent and represents a major challenge today and for future generations.
+To devise, in exactly 48 hours, sustainable technical, regulatory, and/or social solutions to water-related issues at the local and international levels.
+Difficulties in accessing drinking water, early-onset droughts, water restrictions, extreme high water levels, and floods… The issue of water is now critical on every continent and represents a major challenge today and for future generations.

-To meet this challenge, high school students worked simultaneously—either in person or via video conference—to develop innovative projects.
-The various teams were guided throughout the process by professionals and experts in the field.
+To tackle this challenge, high school students worked simultaneously—either in person or via video conference—to develop innovative projects.
+The various teams were supported throughout the process by professionals and experts in the field.
 At the end of the 48 hours, the students presented their solutions to a jury that had come to recognize the best projects.

 Six awards

 First prize was awarded to the Samuel Beckett International French High School in Ireland for its project inspired by the beetle.
-Second prize went to the Französisches Gymnasium, a French high school in Berlin, which developed a community app to request or offer assistance in the event of a flood.
+Second prize went to the Französisches Gymnasium, a French high school in Berlin, which developed a community-focused app to request or offer help in the event of a flood.
 The Françoise Combes School Complex in France also devised a solution to flooding: small polymer beads capable of absorbing water and releasing it over the following two weeks.
 They won third prize.
-Finally, the two “Coup de cœur” awards went to the Lycée Jules Guesde in Montpellier for its secondhand water marketplace platform and the Madelaine Daniélou School Group in Côte d’Ivoire for its water treatment system directly connected to the river of a village in northern Côte d’Ivoire.
-See you next year, hoping that water continues to flow under the bridges.
+Finally, the two “Coup de cœur” awards went to the Lycée Jules Guesde in Montpellier for its secondhand water marketplace platform and to the Madelaine Daniélou School Group in Côte d’Ivoire for its water treatment system directly connected to the river in a village located in northern Côte d’Ivoire.
+See you next year, and here’s hoping the water keeps flowing.

 The UNESCO Icireward Center

 The UNESCO ICIREWARD International Center (International Center for Interdisciplinary Research on Water Systems Dynamics), located in Montpellier, brings together and strengthens collaboration among nearly 480 scientists and 180 doctoral students across 17 research laboratories.
-The center’s scientific community thus forms a rich multidisciplinary and international network dedicated to improving our understanding of water-related issues.
-Research areas combine hydrological, chemical, and biological sciences with social sciences to provide comprehensive expertise in addressing water resource challenges: availability, quality, distribution, and extreme events (floods, droughts).
-ICIREWARD works year-round with elementary, middle, and high school students, as well as the general public (Water4Future program, PLOUF, Friday, March 29 – awareness workshops for schoolchildren as part of World Water Day 2024).
+The center’s scientific community thus forms a rich, multidisciplinary, and international network dedicated to improving our understanding of water-related issues.
+Its research areas combine hydrological, chemical, and biological sciences with the social sciences to provide comprehensive expertise in addressing water resource challenges, including water availability, quality, and distribution, as well as extreme events such as floods and droughts.
+ICIREWARD works year-round with elementary and middle school students, high school students, college students, and the general public (through the Water4Future program, PLOUF, and on Friday, March 29—awareness-raising workshops for schoolchildren as part of World Water Day 2024).